Ibnuardhian/Ibnuardhian/README.md

 - 👋 Hi, I’m @Ibnuardhian
-- 👀 I’m interested in Back-ned Web development and machine learning
+- 👀 I’m interested in Back-ned Web development and Databases related
 - 🌱 I’m currently learning Golang, Javascript and Postgreql
 - 👯 I’m looking to collaborate on web or mobile apps projects
 - 🤔 I’m open for advice on my coding projects